Christoph H. Müller: Biography

 Also in 2012 he started a collaboration with electronic music icon Hans-Joachim Roedelius (from Krautrock band Cluster).
 They played live together in Paris and in Lunz (Austria).

 In 2014, Müller & Eduardo Makaroff together collaborated with vocalist Catherine Ringer to form a new band called Plaza Francia.
 This resulted in their 7 April 2014 release A New Tango Song Book and a subsequent French/European tour which ended in November 2015.

 In 2015, the first album of his collaboration with Roedelius, Imagori, was released by Groenland Records.

 In 2018 Plaza Francia changed its name to Plaza Francia Orchestra and released a self titled album featuring Catherine Ringer, Lura and Maria Muliterno on vocals.
 They also collaborated on this record with Argentinean musicians Pablo Gignoli and Sebastian Volco.
 The album cover was designed by Argentinian artist Antonio Segui who was based in Paris.
 They started a new tour during Summer 2018 which ended in Abu Dhabi in Autumn 2019.

 Also in 2018, Müller released the second album of his collaboration with Roedelius, Imagori II.

 Müller & Eduardo Makaroff have also re-started touring, recording & performing under the moniker Müller & Makaroff.
 In December 2019, they collaborate with visual artist Ian Kornfeld for a new project ANTROPOCENO! which was released for the first time at COP25 in Madrid.

 The first single Antropoceno (atentas al) featuring Fémina, Hilda Lizarazu and Mia Folino was released in the Autmumn of 2020 which was performed at the 2020 UN Global Climate Action Awards.
 This single was followed by Ahora featuring the voices of Greta Thunberg and David Attenborough.
 In May 2022 they released Todo puede suceder featuring Kevin Johansen in a joint operation with Brian Eno's EarthPercent organisation.

+In 2024 Müller and Makaroff compose the music for "La Danse des Jeux" (Dance of the Games) a choreography by Mourad Merzouki for the 2024 Summer Olympics in Paris, France.
+This participative dance was destined for educational purposes in schools and sports clubs all over France and in french schools all over the world.